Dinglet/embedded-os/lab6/README.md

 ### Server

 The server establishes a socket connection on the port specified by the first argument.
 Whenever it accepts a new connection request, it starts a new thread to receive data related to a series of transactions.
-The critical section involves updating and printing the account balance, and it is protected like the programs [`examples/doodle`](./examples/doodle.c) and [`examples/race`](./examples/race.c) do.
+The critical section involves updating and printing the account balance, and it is protected by a System V semaphore.

-## Appendix A - Examples

-### A.1 Semaphore

-There are 2 types of semaphores in Linux, namely System V semaphores and POSIX semaphores[^semaphore-type].
-In the directory, examples are example code to create/remove/use System V semantics.

-[^semaphore-type]: Citation needed

-- `makesem` creates a semaphore.
-- `rmsem` removes a semaphore.
-- `doodle` is an application with the wait (P) and signal (V) operations implemented, using a semaphore created previously.

-#### Race Condition

-To compile the application `race` with the semaphore feature, run `make CFLAGS="-DUSE_SEM" race`.
-Otherwise, the command `make race` compiles with the macro `USE_SEM` undefined.

-Before running `race`, run `echo 0 > counter.txt` to initialize a file.

-### A.2 Mutex

-In the mutex example application `mutex`, multiple threads are about to enter a critical section.
-A mutex shared with those threads protects the critical section.

-### A.3 Pipe

-The process `pipe <file>` opens the `<file>` for reading and then transfers contents to another process with a pipe.
-The receiver writes received contents to the standard output.

-#### Select

-### A.4 Shared Memory